 Target-date funds align portfolios on the set it and forget it strategy which can add extra risk when stocks make big moves.
 Using a continuous strategy instead, allows for adjustments as the market changes, which helps avoid missed opportunities.

-In our effort to keep the client’s interest first, we want to employ the very best investment strategy available to accomplish their objectives, which is why we use these same strategies for our own investments.
-Contact us to learn more about our continuous investment strategy and the results it has produced.
+In our effort to keep the client’s interest first, we want to employ the very best investment strategy available to accomplish their objectives.
+This is why we use these same strategies for our own investments.
+Contact us to learn more about our disciplined investment strategy and the results it has produced.